kubernetes-retired/external-storage/local-volume/README.md

 * New PV.NodeAffinity field added.
 * **Important:** Alpha PV NodeAffinity annotation is deprecated.
-Users must manually update their PVs to use the new NodeAffinity field or run a one-time update job (TBD).
+Users must manually update their PVs to use the new NodeAffinity field or run a [one-time update job](utils/update-pv-to-beta).
 * Alpha: Raw block support added.

 ### 1.9: Alpha